In this Music Theory For Bass lesson we look at the modes of the melodic minor scale

 Applying Modes

 If learning all of these new scale patterns seems overwhelming, try stripping each one back to its triad and go from there.
-It is actually a lot more important to know the chords associated with every mode than it is to know the full scales.
+It is actually a lot more important to know the chords associated with a scale than it is to know the modes.
 This is because our function as bass players is to outline the harmony of the chord progression, so chord tones are essential.
-To find a chord within a scale, start with the root and take every other note.
-For a triad, you should have three notes – the root, the 3rd and the 5th.
-To extend a chord, go up another third from the 5th to find the 7th.

 I enjoy your lesson material and all of talking bass.
 Net is awesome, awesome,awesome.